INVESTMENT STAPLES

 Import substitution and export expansion

-Increasing margins by moving up the value chain
+Increasing value through movement along the value chain

 5) Value Chain Positioning & Margin Control